Roger T. Anderson, Ph.D., Program Leader

 The CCPH Program holds semi-annual research retreats located on the Hershey and University Park campuses to bring together cancer control researchers and to identify leading priority research initiatives.
+Presentations and the agenda from the most recent retreat can be found by clicking here.
 Membership is divided between Hershey and University Park campuses.
 Recently, seed funding initiative was implemented through PSHCI to stimulate research collaborations and judged by merit for potential future National Institute of Health (NIH) proposal submission.
 Click here for the projects that received pilot funding.

 CCPH maintains strategic organizational collaboration with key Penn State College of Medicine and Penn State University-wide resources that contribute to the mission including the formation of multidisciplinary teams with participants from the College, the University, and outside institutions.
 Collaborating organizations include the PSU CTSI Community Engagement Core, the Social Sciences Research Institute, the Methodology Center, and the Population Sciences Institute.
 CCPH has contributed over 200 publications to the evidence-based literature.
 Click here for a list of publications.